sanketpatil05/fraazo/README.md

 For storing user data we also used LocalStorage.

+## Flow of the website
+- When You land on hompage you should login first , for that click on login if already login in then just enter your ID and password.
+And if you are new then just create you credentials.
+- After that you see all variety of products on the landing page, you can add fruits to the cart.
+- After adding items to the cart you will click on the cart to go into the cart page.
+- On cart page you can see all the items that you have added.
+You can delete the item from cart page if you want.
+- Then you will select address and entre the coupon as "Flat20" then you will get 20% discount on your total amount.
+- After clicking on next you will redirected to payment page where you can entre all your payment details , after clicking on payment your order will complete.

 ## Libraries Used 🌟
 All the image and icon links have been taken from the main website ( https://fraazo.com/ )